advancedresearch/advancedresearch.github.io/blog/2017-12-04-alan-watts-and-superintelligence.md

 Even when thinking about such machines that are perfectly safe, they seem to have an intrinsic property of "scariness".
 For example, by trying to fix climate change, a such machine could become more powerful than the whole of humanity.
-There is a different between being "clever" (the usual way we think about intelligence) and "powerful" (what intelligent systems become when confronted with a difficult problem).
+There is a difference between being "clever" (the usual way we think about intelligence) and "powerful" (what intelligent systems become when confronted with a difficult problem).
 A universally intelligent machine will be able to scale up arbitrary in power within physical constraints.

 A narrow AI, despite being pretty sophisticated, will not pose the same danger as it is much more constrained.